Lattice Lattice

 One paragraph.

 Lattice is an offline-first, end-to-end encrypted, peer-to-peer messenger for the day the internet doesn't work.
-It moves messages between phones using only Bluetooth and Wi-Fi — no servers, no accounts, no phone numbers.
+It moves messages between phones over Bluetooth and Wi-Fi Aware, with LoRa, Meshtastic and an optional Tor bridge built in to extend the reach, and no servers, accounts or phone numbers anywhere.
 Your identity is a 12-word phrase that lives only on your phone.
-The mesh is designed to scale to festival-density crowds and to cost almost nothing in battery between uses, so most users install it once and let it sit until they need it.
-Open source under the Mozilla Public License 2.0.
+The mesh is built to scale to festival-density crowds and to cost almost nothing in battery between uses, so most people install it once and let it sit until they need it.
+Built by one independent developer.
+Source opens under the Mozilla Public License 2.0 at v1.0.

 Two paragraphs.

-Lattice is an offline-first, end-to-end encrypted messenger built for moments when the cellular network and the internet aren't available — government internet shutdowns, festival crowds, regional outages, disasters.
-It uses the radios already in every modern phone — Bluetooth and Wi-Fi — to pass messages between phones directly, hopping through other Lattice users in between if the recipient isn't in immediate range.
-There is no Lattice company server in the middle.
-There is no account to create.
-There is no phone number to provide.
-Your identity is a 12-word seed phrase generated on your phone, kept hardware-protected by the Secure Enclave (iOS) or StrongBox (Android), and never transmitted anywhere.
+Lattice is an offline-first, end-to-end encrypted messenger for the moments when the cellular network and the internet aren't there: government shutdowns, festival crowds, regional outages, disasters.
+It uses the radios already in every modern phone, Bluetooth and Wi-Fi Aware, to pass messages between phones directly, hopping through other Lattice users in between when the recipient isn't in range.
+LoRa, Meshtastic and an optional Tor bridge are built in to stretch that reach further.
+There's no Lattice company server in the middle, no account to create, no phone number to provide.
+Your identity is a 12-word seed phrase generated on your phone, kept hardware-protected by the Secure Enclave on iOS or StrongBox on Android, and never sent anywhere.

-The cryptography is hybrid post-quantum: every session uses both Curve25519 (the same primitive as Signal and WhatsApp) and ML-KEM-768 (the NIST FIPS 203 post-quantum standard) so that even an adversary who later breaks one of them cannot retroactively read traffic.
-The protocol uses MLS (RFC 9420) for groups.
-The whole stack is open source under MPL 2.0; the project commits to reproducible Android builds, signed-source attestation for iOS, full publication of audit reports, and a coordinated security disclosure policy.
-Lattice is positioned as a companion to Signal, not a replacement — most days you'll keep using whatever messenger you already use; Lattice waits in the background for the day they stop working.
+The cryptography is hybrid post-quantum.
+Every session uses both Curve25519 (the same primitive as Signal and WhatsApp) and ML-KEM-768 (the NIST FIPS 203 post-quantum standard), so even an adversary who later breaks one of them can't go back and read your traffic.
+Groups use MLS (RFC 9420).
+The stack opens under MPL 2.0 at v1.0, and the project commits to reproducible Android builds, signed-source attestation for iOS, full publication of audit reports, and a coordinated security disclosure policy.
+Lattice is a companion to Signal rather than a substitute for it.
+Most days you'll keep using whatever messenger you already have, and Lattice waits in the background for the day it stops working.

 Quick facts.